AiyyArt/labirint_0/README.md

 - Matplotlib

 ## How to run
-Download the project.
-In terminal, type:
+   - Clone the project
+   - Inside the game.py file, assign a relative path to the PNG file in the PDF_LOAD_PATH variable

-   `$ python game.py`
+   - In terminal run: `$ python game.py`